apache/echarts-doc/en/tutorial/media-query.md

     + capable to set `top: 'middle'`, stands for centered vertically.

-The concept of these six measures is similar to the six ones in css：
+The concept of these six measures is similar to the six ones in css:

-+ left：distance to left border of dom container.
++ left: distance to left border of dom container.
-+ right：distance to right border of dom container.
++ right: distance to right border of dom container.
-+ top：distance to top border of dom container.
++ top: distance to top border of dom container.
-+ bottom：distance to bottom border of dom container.
++ bottom: distance to bottom border of dom container.
-+ width：width.
++ width: width.
-+ height：height.
++ height: height.

 In the three horizontal measures of `left`、`right`、`width` , two is enough, because any two values can determine component location and size, such as `left` and `right` or `right` and `width` can all determine component location and size.
 Three vertical measures of`top`,`bottom` and `height` are same as the horizontal one, details will not be elaborated here.

 <br>
-**Locating method of center/radius ：**
+**Locating method of center/radius : **

 + `center`